TrashPandaCode/reports/ia-final/contributions/markus.typ

   As I spend more time on the project before the summer school, I also wanted to catch up on the documentation part after I came back.
 Therefore I tried to spend as much time as possible during the last weeks of the project as we as a team agreed on finishing the project including the poster and the final reports by the end of July.
 This was a very tight schedule, but we wanted to make it work.

   === Personal Conclusion<markus_personal_conclusion>

+  //missing support in the game development team at the beginning of that work package
   #todo("markus_personal_conclusion")
 ]